-The Harvard Adoption Assistance Plan provides as much as $5,000 to assist with adoption costs.
+The Harvard Adoption Assistance Plan provides up to $5,000 to assist with adoption costs.
 Financial need is not a factor.
 Only expenses directly related to the legal adoption of a child are valid.
-This plan cannot cover adoption of your spouse's/partner's child.
+This plan cannot be used to cover adoption of your spouse's/partner's child.

 To find out more or to get an application, please email firstname.lastname@example.org.

 Harvard’s Employee Assistance Program also offers a collection of adoption information and resources.

 The decision to adopt comes from many different paths—for some couples, adoption is the next choice after struggling with infertility.
 Others may wish to add a "waiting child"—including a relative's or partner's—to their family.
 In increasing numbers, gay couples and single adults are turning to adoption as a way to fulfill the dream of raising a child.
 The following local, state and national adoption resources can help you learn more.

 Assists in the adoption search process; offers support meetings and workshops.

 Provides adoption information and referrals.
 It works with public and private agencies to help find permanent homes for waiting children.

 Refers families to agencies in their communities for home studies.
 Registers approved families and waiting children with special needs.

 Offers programs to provide financial assistance for adoption expenses to qualified prospective parents.